 This might me be my favourite song by my favourite band.
 It’s such a hard call, they have so many good songs (which is one reason why I can’tstopwriting about them).

 Don’t get me wrong, I like Bob Dylan and Blues traveler but they’re not in my usual roster of music and so I had no imagination for what I wanted to really play.
 I had faith though because if the The Creepshow can kill it, then there had to be other punk/rockabilly/ska bands to love on the Tin Sandwich.

 New Mexico song opens up with a nice harmonica which plays as a part of the hook.

 “We aren’t revolutionaries,

 And sometimes I think that the whole movement is just me and you

-And that maybe we’d all be better off if that were true
+And then maybe we’d all be better off, if that were true

 Face down in a box car, forty in both hands

 And when I find god there, we’ll just sit and roll some top

 Cause he’ll be just as confused as anyone else on this rock”